MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Wait for completion**

-    if checked, the behavior sequence will finish the life cycle of each child behavior in the list before it transitions to another step.
+    If checked, the behavior sequence will finish the life cycle of each child behavior in the list before it transitions to another step.
 Even when the *"Repeat"* option is enabled, the execution will transition to the next step after the child behavior list has been completed.
-    Uncheck this option, If you want to interrupt the sequence as soon as all conditions of a transition are fulfilled.
+    Uncheck this option if you want to interrupt the sequence as soon as all conditions of a transition are fulfilled.

 ------